richardhj/epost-api/README.md

 ```

 ##### Recipients
-We created a our envelope and we need to add the recipients.
+We created our envelope and we need to add the recipients.
 This is how for an electronic letter.

 ```php
 // Add recipients for normal letter